fatkovik/KnowledgeBase/KnowledgeBase/Code/Syndicate/State Machine.md

 [[K-Syndicate]] [[Code Core]]
-Simple states for game can be this:
+Simple states for game can be something like this:
 	Bootstrap -> Game Loop -> Dispose

 ### Problem